 In September 2014 we welcomed David Bebbington

-Though the works David directed for HCS (see Recent Concerts) consisted mainly of classical choral music he included a number of more modern pieces, for example the programme for February 2019.
+Though the works David directed for HCS (see Past Concerts) consisted mainly of classical choral music he included a number of more modern pieces, for example the programme for February 2019.
 Concerts were accompanied by either piano, organ, or small chamber groups for whom he would arrange the scores.
 He brought youth and vigour to his always carefully prepared rehearsals, encouraging us also to do our homework in between.
 He enabled us to rebound from the Covid interruption and our last performance with him in 2022 was one of our best.
 Thereafter David’s associations with the Universities of Chester and Cardiff, and his increased involvement with the latter made it impossible for him to continue with HCS after May 2022.